mnowlin/evss-puba602/schedule.md

 * __Suggested Readings (Not Required)__: Suggested readings
   are additional readings that could help clarify some concepts.
 They are also useful places to start for the research design.

+I will also provide links to Professor Paul Cairney's series of essays on [key policy theories and concepts in 1000 words](https://paulcairney.wordpress.com/1000-words/).
+These are __STRONGLY__ recommended.

 ### Books
 __Birkland__: Birkland, Thomas A. 2011. _An Introduction to the Policy Process: Theories, Concepts, and Models of Public Policy Making_.
 M.E.
 Sharpe.
 3rd Edition